Janetta McStay: Professional career

 In 1939, with war looming and her studies finished, McStay took up a teaching job at St Swithun's School, Winchester.
-Later in the war, she auditioned for Entertainments National Service Association (ENSA), and joined a small classical music concert party under Walter Legge, which toured England, Holland, Belgium and France (and after the war, to the occupied zone of Germany) from 1942–46 to play to the armed forces.
+Later in the war, she auditioned for Entertainments National Service Association (ENSA), and joined a small classical music concert party under Walter Legge, which toured England, Holland, Belgium and France (and after the war, to the occupied zone of Germany) from 1942 to 1946 to play to the armed forces.

 In 1947, she travelled for the first time to Spain (a country that continued to fascinate her for the rest of her life).
 She toured England with a small group of Spanish artists under the auspices of the Arts Council of Great Britain.
 She also played in numerous broadcasts for the BBC.

-In 1954, she returned to New Zealand where she took up the first of many contracts with the New Zealand Broadcasting Corporation and began a series of nationwide tours for the New Zealand Chamber Music Federation (now Chamber Music New Zealand) and the Community Arts Service, playing in venues that ranged from concert halls to people’s homes.
+In 1954, she returned to New Zealand where she took up the first of many contracts with the New Zealand Broadcasting Corporation and began a series of nationwide tours for the New Zealand Chamber Music Federation (now Chamber Music New Zealand) and the Community Arts Service, playing in venues that ranged from concert halls to people's homes.
 She also carried out a three-month tour of Japan as pianist for English violinist Maurice Clare.

 Over the following years she played with the Alex Lindsay String Orchestra, the New Zealand Wind Quintet, the New Zealand Symphony Orchestra (NZSO) and visiting conductors such as Karel Ančerl and Alceo Galliera.
 She played with some of the greatest artists from around the world including, among others, violinists Szymon Goldberg, Ruggiero Ricci, Ladislav Jásek and Henryk Szerying, cellist James Whitehead, trumpet players Gordon Webb and Albert McKinnon and Paul Robeson.
 She also worked with artists in New Zealand, such as Ruth Pearl and Marie Blaschke.

-McStay performed the New Zealand premier of Shostakovich’s Piano Concerto No. 2, after writing to the composer, care of the Russian State Music Agency in Moscow, to ask for a copy of his new work.
+McStay performed the New Zealand premier of Shostakovich's Piano Concerto No. 2, after writing to the composer, care of the Russian State Music Agency in Moscow, to ask for a copy of his new work.

 She was the featured soloist in the first NZSO Proms concert on 16 April 1955, playing Grieg's Piano Concerto in A minor.
 In February 1956, she was among a group of the country's leading pianists who were the first to play Wellington Town Hall's new Steinway piano; she played Mozart's C minor Concerto (K491).
 In 1961 she played with the Berlin Chamber Orchestra, and in 1968 she played with the Borodin Quartet.
 She was an excellent soloist but had a special passion for playing chamber music.

 She toured from New Zealand to many countries including Indonesia, South Korea, Hong Kong, the Pacific Islands and Australia.
 In 1960, she and Frederick Page were invited by the Chinese Government to China to attend the National Day celebrations in October.